wp-plugins/ppress/tags/1.0/readme.txt

 Ever wanted to create a custom Login, Registration, Password Reset forms and Front-end User Profile that will conform to a WordPress (theme) design?
 With knowledge of just **HTML & CSS**, code the form component in combination with our expressive shortcodes, make it pretty with CSS and ProfilePress will handle the rest.

 Don’t know how to code?
-Get form designs from the [themes shop](http://profilepress.net/themes/) installable via the built-in theme installer.
+Get form designs from the [theme shop](http://profilepress.net/themes/) installable via the built-in theme installer.

- You don't need to worry about server-side PHP validation, authentication and authorisation.
+ You don't need to worry about server-side PHP validation, authentication and authorization.
 Simply code forms and ProfilePress will turn them into functional custom login, registration and password reset forms. **Magic**
 ### Features of the plugin include:
 * Unlimited front-end login forms.
 * Unlimited front-end registration forms.